Honu Fairlight 10’9 All-Rounder

 Performance Review of the Honu Fairlight 10’9 Stand Up Paddle Board

-Overall Score: 9.5/10
+Overall Score: [9.5/10]

-- Stability: 8.9/10
+- Stability: 9/10

-- Speed: 8.5/10
+- Speed: 8.7/10

-- Tracking: 9.2/10
+- Tracking: 8.9/10

-- Maneuverability: 9.4/10
+- Maneuverability: 9.8/10

 - Construction Quality: 9.8/10

-- Features/Accessories: 8.5/10
+- Features/Accessories: 9/10

-Stability Rating: 8.9/10
+Stability Rating: [8.9/10]

-Compared to it’s smaller counterpart, the Honu Byron, Honu’s Fairlight 10’9 x 33” all-around SUP is just slightly more stable on the water.
+Compared to its smaller counterpart, the Honu Byron, Honu’s Fairlight 10’9 x 33” all-around SUP is just slightly more stable on the water.
 The added volume would be most appreciated for paddlers in the mid-upper 200lb range that find the Byron just a bit too small for them and any gear they plan to bring along.
-We also want to point out here that the Honu Fairlight is 4.72” thick, compared to the usual 6” for most iSUPs, meaning you’ll have a lower center of gravity and feel more stable in chop or small waves.

 Speed Test: 8.5/10

-As for casual paddling, we both felt that the Fairlight was easy to get up to a cruising pace, especially at just 17.8lbs.
+As for casual paddling, we both felt that the Fairlight was easy to get up to a cruising pace, especially at just 17.8 lbs.

 Tracking: 9.2/10